AdamGeorgee/Tampa-Bay-Restaurant-Recommender/README.md

 - Clickable restaurant links that open Google Maps directions

 ## How It Works
-- Yelp dataset filtered to restaurants in the Tampa Bay area
+- Yelp dataset is filtered to restaurants in the Tampa Bay area
 - Each restaurant is represented as a text profile using categories and attributes
 - TF-IDF vectorization is applied to convert text into numerical vectors
 - Cosine similarity is computed to measure either: